 This healthy and easy recipe for Crock-Pot Cranberry Applesauce could not be better.
 With just 2 ingredients and a slow cooker it takes no time at all!

 Slow Cooker Cranberry Applesauce

 Applesauce is pretty much a a staple in our household.
 It is one of my kids favorites as a snack or as a quick side dish for lunch or dinner.
-My oldest daughter Hannah is the Queen of Tart in our household.
-She LOVES anything sour.
-You should taste the cranberry sorbet she made the other day.
+My oldest son Joel is the “King of Tart” in our household.
+He LOVES anything sour.
+You should taste the cranberry sorbet he made the other day.
 I thought my brain puckered when I tasted it!

 If you like things on the tart side, leave the sugar out and you will be a happy camper.